 The cheapest way to buy silver

-Circulated US junk silver coins Insider's Guide to gold and silverare sold in assorted bags with little or no premium over the spot price.
+Circulated US junk silver coins are sold in assorted bags with little or no premium over the spot price.
 Typically these contain silver coins with varying levels of purity and can be found at different prices ranging from 100 to 1000 dollars.
 This is literally the cheapest way to buy silver.
 You can find 90% silver coins in these bags as well.
 However, investing in these bags requires a large amount of investment, as one cannot strike lucky by buying just one bag.
 Only after buying several bags can one extricate enough silver to justify the investment.
 Additionally, as a speculator, you would need to go through the bags and segregate the coins to identify the ones with the highest amount of silver.
 So, it may not be the smartest and the best way to buy silver, in spite of the prices.

 Call our precious metals team to discuss your silver investments